Edward Lewis (producer)

 Edward Lewis (December 16, 1919 – July 27, 2019) was an American film producer and writer.
 As producer, he worked on nine films in partnership with actor Kirk Douglas; from 1958 to 1966, Lewis was Vice-President of Kirk Douglas film production company, Bryna Productions, as well as its subsidiaries, Brynaprod, Joel Productions and Douglas and Lewis Productions.
 He also produced nine films directed by John Frankenheimer.
 Lewis also wrote several books.

 Biography

 Lewis was born in Camden, New Jersey to Max Klein and Florence (Klein) Lewis.
 Before graduating, Lewis went to Bucknell University, and then to dental school.
 Before graduating, he served in the United States Army in England as a Captain, at a military hospital.
 After World War II, he lived in Los Angeles, where he married Mildred Gerchik; they had two daughters.

+Lewis was a financial supporter of Cesar Chavez; he fronted the purchase of an old tuberculosis sanatorium in Keene, along the foothills of the Tehachapi Mountains, for the United Farm Workers.

 He died at his home in Los Angeles, California.